 Developing a personal debt management strategy is essential.
-People have many types of debts, and different overall financial challenges they are trying to manage.
-A few of these challenges may include: paying off high interest rate debt, decreasing spending, increasing income sources, or saving more money.
+People have many debts and different overall financial challenges they are trying to manage.
+These challenges may include paying off high-interest-rate debt, decreasing spending, increasing income sources, or saving more money.

 There are different types of debt, and some are easier to pay off than others.
 Here are the four main types of debt you may have: unsecured, secured, installment, and revolving.
 These terms refer to loans and active lines of credit through your bank or other financial institutions.